Pull to Refresh

 2. December is now a 3-day window

-The December muzzleloader season — historically 10 days starting the first Friday of December — is now a 3-day season.
-For 2026 that's December 4, 5, and 6.
+The December muzzleloader season — historically 10 days starting the first Friday of December — is now a 3-day season: December 4, 5 and 6.

-In the Lower Peninsula it's been renamed the "December Firearm Deer Season" and any legal firearm is allowed.
+In the Lower Peninsula it's the "December firearm" season and any legal firearm is allowed.
 In the Upper Peninsula those 3 days remain muzzleloader-only.

 If you're a snow-and-late-season specialist, this is the biggest lifestyle change in the order.
 Plan PTO accordingly.